-External hard standing areas that serve the asset need to be assessed.
-Those that present a risk of watercourse pollution, and require light-liquid/oil separators, include:
+Areas that serve the asset need to be assessed.
+Those that presents a risk of watercourse pollution and require light-liquid/ oil separators include:

 |-||The evidence below is not exhaustive, please also refer to the ‘BREEAM evidential requirements’ section in the scope of the Guidance for appropriate evidence types which can be used to demonstrate compliance.|